idstcv/DR_loss/README.md

 ```
 maskrcnn-benchmark/maskrcnn_benchmark/layers/sigmoid_dr_loss.py
 ```
-and add the class into ``init.py''.
+and add the class into "init.py".

-2. Change the focal loss to dr loss in
+2. Change the focal loss in RetinaNet to the dr loss at
 ```
 maskrcnn-benchmark/maskrcnn_benchmark/modeling/rpn/retinanet/loss.py
 ```

-3. Run RetinaNet with the configurations in ``configs/dr_retina''
+3. Run RetinaNet with the configurations in "configs/dr_retina".

 ## Models: